 Dental trauma in children and adolescents often presents as a fractured tooth or even a tooth that’s been avulsed.
 As a result, the tooth becomes displaced from its tooth socket.
 For a more in-depth discussion of dental trauma, please refer to the blog “Children and Dental Injuries.”

 Emergency root canal: Repairing damaged teeth by treating infection in the pulp – the soft tissue in the center of the tooth made up of nerves and blood vessels.

 For more information on root canals, please refer to the blog “Rrrroot Canals.”

-We are located in the heart of Brampton at 40 Finchgate Boulevard, Suite 121 at Bestgate Professional Centre.
+Are you looking for an emergency dentist or walk-in clinic in Brampton?
+You can find us at 40 Finchgate Boulevard, Suite 121 at Bestgate Professional Centre.
 We welcome new patients, walk-ins and dental emergencies for all ages.

 Dr. Robert Axelrad has been practicing dentistry for over three decades.
 And he continues to help and improve the dental health of countless satisfied patients in Peel Region and beyond!
 Please feel free to call us today at (905) 791-3867.
 We are here to help.